 When guests are dancing, there will likely be crowded spaces, and physical activities can be a risk to heightening the spread of germs.
 Alcohol, well, too much of that, and your guests may forget we’re in a pandemic, so you can skip the open bar (which will save you money too).
 Luckily, games and activities are still something you can include.
 Still, we recommend avoiding things that would be a high-traffic area like a photo booth and instead implementing activities and entertainment that can be enjoyed from a distance!

 Our very last tip is to keep your event short.
 Did you plan for a six-hour-long wedding ceremony and reception?
 You may want to consider cutting things down to two or three hours max.
 The less time you have a group gathered, the fewer opportunities for guests to get sick.

-We’re here to spread the love, not the germs, so we hope these tips and guidelines helped you see where your options are to plan a Covid-safe wedding.
+We’re here to spread the love, not the germs, so we hope these tips and guidelines helped you see how to Plan a Perfect and Covid-19-Safe Wedding 101.
 For more info on organizing your small and intimate wedding, visit our post, The Ultimate Guide to Small Weddings.
 Best of luck to you, love birds!

 Header photo credit: @stephponcephoto